BintzGavin/drizzle-ai-blog-writer/README.md

 - `SENDGRID_API_KEY`: Your SendGrid API key for email functionality
 - `SENDGRID_FROM_EMAIL`: Your email address that will be used to send emails via SendGrid
 - `NEWS_API_KEY`: Your News API key for fetching trending stories
-- `CEREBRAS_API_KEY`: Your Cerebras API key for the Llama 3.3 model
+- `CEREBRAS_API_KEY`: Your Cerebras API key - You'll need to contact them via the [form on their website](https://cerebras.ai/contact-us/) to get access but they responded pretty quickly
 - `REPLICATE_API_TOKEN`: Your Replicate API token used for the Flux image model

 Make sure to set these in your `.env.local` file or in your deployment environment.